To establish Las Cruces and Doña Ana County Crime Stoppers as a leading community-based crime solving organization.

 To develop resources and partnerships that assist law enforcement organizations in their efforts to solve and prevent crimes.

-Crime stoppers first began in Albuquerque, New Mexico which saw the fatal shooting of a university student working one night at a local filling station.
+Crime Stoppers first began in Albuquerque, New Mexico after the fatal shooting of a university student working one night at a local gas station.
 After weeks of investigation, police had no information, so out of desperation Detective Greg MacAleese approached the local television station requesting a reconstruction of the crime.
 The re-enactment offered $1,000 for information leading to the arrest of the killers.

 Various, similar programs exist around the world.
 While the individual programs are local or regional in nature, mostly run by non-profit groups or directly by police, various national and international umbrella organizations exist.
 The toll-free telephone number +1-800-222-TIPS is used to reach various different Crime Stoppers groups in the U.S. and Canada, although some groups publish their own numbers.